Germ cell nest: Formation of germ cell nests

 Prior to meiosis primordial germ cells (PGCs) migrate to the gonads and mitotically divide along the genital ridge in clusters or nests of cells referred to as germline cysts or germ cell nests.
-The understating of germ cell nest formation is limited.
+The understanding of germ cell nest formation is limited.
 However, invertebrate models, especially drosophila have provided insight into the mechanisms surrounding formation.
 In females, it is suggested that cysts form from dividing progenitor cells.
 During this cyst formation, 4 rounds of division with incomplete cytokinesis occur resulting in cystocytes that are joined by intercellular bridges, also known as ring canals.

 Rodent PGCs migrate to the gonads and mitotically divide at embryonic day (E) 10.5.
 It is at this stage they switch from complete to incomplete cytokinesis during the mitotic cycle from E10.5-E14.5.
 Germ cell nests emerge following consecutive divisions of progenitor cells resulting from cleavage furrows arresting and forming intercellular bridges.
 The intercellular bridges are crucial in maintaining effective communication.
 They ensure meiosis begins immediately after the mitotic cyst formation cycle is complete.
 In females, mitosis will end at E14.5 and meiosis will commence.
 However, It is possible that germ cells may travel to the gonads and cluster together forming nests after their arrival or form through cellular aggregation.